 Breaking the rules

-Interestingly, combative drivers were more comfortable with self-driving technology and more likely to have the confidence to use these cars - perhaps they seemed easier to deal with than humans.
-Combative drivers even said they would take advantage of driverless cars by breaking the rules and forcing them to fit in to be safe.
+Interestingly, combative drivers were more comfortable with self-driving technology and more likely to have the confidence to use it.
+Perhaps they seemed easier to deal with than humans.
+Combative drivers even said they would take advantage of driverless cars by breaking the rules.
+They might bully them and force them to fit in to be safe.

 Volvo recently announced a UK pilot scheme in 2018 to lease 100 self-driving 4WD vehicles for use on busy main roads in London.
-The cars will be unmarked, so that drivers are not even tempted to treat them differently from other cars.
+It will not mark the cars, so drivers do not feel tempted to treat them differently from other cars.

-It is not surprising many people are wary of giving up control of a vehicle and being forced to rely on technology for their safety (although pilots do this all the time).
-Moreover, it may take a long time to allay well-founded fears that driverless cars will not integrate well into the “social space” of the road.
+Many people are wary of giving up control of a vehicle and do not want to be forced to rely on technology for their safety (although pilots do this all the time).
+Moreover, it may take ime to allay well-founded fears that driverless cars will not integrate well into the “social space” of the road.